 Additional Coursework for Students Completing a Thesis

 All students selected to complete a thesis are required to take the following additional courses.
+Upon enrolling in thesis coursework, the completed project becomes a requirement of graduation.
 Please note that the decision to complete a thesis could extend a student’s program beyond the standard 8 quarters.

 Required: SPHSC 700 – Master’s Thesis.
 Students must register for at least 9 credits total of SPHSC 700.
 Once thesis works begins, students must register for some number of SPHSC 700 credits each quarter until the thesis is complete.
 Please be aware that students must be registered for at least 1 credit of SPHSC 700 during the quarter in which they defend their thesis and apply to graduate.

 Optional: Statistics courses at 400 level or above.
 As necessary, the student’s thesis mentor will guide the student in registering for an appropriate statistics course based upon his/her research focus.